opea-project/GenAIComps/comps/llms/text-generation/vllm/langchain/README.md

 - `VLLM_OPENVINO_DEVICE` to specify which device utilize for the inference.
 If there are multiple GPUs in the system, additional indexes can be used to choose the proper one (e.g, `VLLM_OPENVINO_DEVICE=GPU.1`).
 If the value is not specified, CPU device is used by default.

-- `VLLM_OPENVINO_ENABLE_QUANTIZED_WEIGHTS=ON` to enable U8 weights compression during model loading stage.
+- `VLLM_OPENVINO_ENABLE_QUANTIZED_WEIGHTS=ON` enables U8 weights compression during model loading stage.
 By default, compression is turned off.
 You can also export model with different compression techniques using `optimum-cli` and pass exported folder as `<model_id>`

 ##### CPU performance tips